CFDHubUserGuide/UserGuide/Software.rst

 Parallel run on Single Node set-up
 --------------------------------

-If the user wants to make a parallel run just with the processors of a single node, Fluent should be configurated as follows.
+If the user wants to make a parallel run just with the processors of a single node, Ansys Fluent should be configurated as follows.
 In *Parallel Settings* tab, the voice **Shared Memory On Local Machine** should be selected under the the voice *Run Types*, as can be seen in the following figure:

 .. figure:: images_test/single-node.png